aarish22/EVMarketSizeAnalysis/README.md

 ## Dataset

 The dataset used for this analysis is the "Electric Vehicle Population Data" containing information on EV registrations from 1997 to 2024.
-The data includes fields such as `Model Year`, `City`, `County`, `Electric Vehicle Type`, `Make`, `Model`, and `Electric Range`.
+The data includes fields such as 'VIN (1-10)', 'County', 'City', 'State', 'Postal Code', 'Model Year','Make', 'Model', 'Electric Vehicle Type','Clean Alternative Fuel Vehicle (CAFV) Eligibility', 'Electric Range','Base MSRP', 'Legislative District', 'DOL Vehicle ID', 'Vehicle Location', 'Electric Utility', '2020 Census Tract'

 ## Analysis Overview

 ### 1. Data Loading and Preprocessing

 The dataset is loaded and cleaned by removing any missing values.

 ### 2. EV Adoption Over the Years